 - Maintain financial records per the institutional documents retention guidelines.

-- Manage overdrafts in line with unit procedures and institution guidelines.
+- Manage overdrafts in line with unit procedures and institution guidance.

-- Ensure proper recording of revenue associated with all projects; applying revenue management standards.
+- Ensure proper recording of revenue associated with all studies; apply revenue management standards.

 Required Qualifications at this Level